-- 1. Build local 'reference networks' by combining a regional metaweb of interactions with 'reference' local species presence/absence information ('baseline' referring to any reference period) species that interact in the metaweb and are locally present, will appear and interact in the local network: - For each reference network, calculate the number of secondary consumers (consumers of basal species) and other relevant network metrics (e.g., species and average trophic level, connectance, etc.) - 3.
-Build local 'disturbed networks', by combining the regional metaweb with species ranges projected under different scenarios; - 4.
-Calculate and map robustness and other network metrics (Fig. 2).
+- 1) Build local 'baseline networks' by combining a regional metaweb of interactions with 'baseline' local species presence/absence information ('baseline' on Fig. 1 referring to any reference period) species that interact in the metaweb and are locally present will appear and interact in the local network; - 2) For each baseline network, calculate the number of secondary consumers and other relevant network metrics (e.g., species and average trophic level, connectance, etc.); - 3) Build local 'disturbed networks' by combining the regional metaweb with species ranges projected under different scenarios; - 4) Calculate and map robustness and other network metrics (Fig. 2).

 Figure 1 Workflow to calculate robustness.
 Simple network metrics like robustness can be incorporated into workflows to assess potential ecosystem fragility to scenarios of disturbance and inform management and decision-making at large scales.
-See supplemental information online for full workflow details.